unkcpz/tatzelwurm/DESIGN.md

 ### TBD

-- Is it better to store checkpoint in a seperate table or even in a separate resource?
+- Is it better to store checkpoint in a seperate (in legacy it is with process node) table or even in a separate resource?
+- Who should create (create means initialize the instance, store it is the "DB" and set to the created state) the task?
+Coordinator or worker or actioner (in legacy it is actioner)?